jed1337/MetallumAddons/Readme.md

 Feel free to improve this project or offer up some suggestions.

 ## How to install
-1. Download the add on [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) for [Firefox](https://www.mozilla.org/en-US/firefox/new/) or [Tappermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en) for [Chrome](https://www.google.com/chrome/).
+1. Download the add-on [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) for [Firefox](https://www.mozilla.org/en-US/firefox/new/) or [Tappermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en) for [Chrome](https://www.google.com/chrome/).
+2. Click the [Raw Metallum_Shortcuts.user file](https://github.com/jed1337/MetallumShortcuts/raw/master/Metallum_Shortcuts.user.js).
+Greasemonkey or Tappermonkey will prompt you if you want to install the file.
-2. Click on new script and paste [Metallum_Shortcuts.user](https://github.com/jed1337/MetallumShortcuts/blob/master/Metallum_Shortcuts.user.js) on it.
-The dependencies are automatically downloaded after opening a page under the archives.
+3. Click Install.
+The dependencies are automatically downloaded as well.

 ## Dependencies
 * [Mousetrap.js](https://github.com/ccampbell/mousetrap)